Is a no-closing-cost refinance right for you?

 Other ways to cut refinance costs

-Getting a no-cost closing isn’t the only way to lower your upfront mortgage expenses.
-Here are some other techniques to consider if the goal is just to pay less out of pocket:
+Getting a no-closing-cost mortgage isn’t the only way to lower your upfront mortgage expenses.
+Here are some other ways to pay less out of pocket:

-- Shop around.
-This is probably the most important thing you can do.
-Solicit mortgage quotes from multiple lenders, and make sure to compare all the different terms — not just interest rates, but closing costs and other fees, too.
+- Shop around: This is probably the most important thing you can do.
+Get quotes from multiple mortgage lenders, and make sure to compare all the different terms — not just interest rates, but closing costs and other fees, too.
 Go with the lender who gives you the all-around best deal.

 - How to negotiate your mortgage closing costs